-If persons with parental responsibility are in different locations when the child’s passport application is lodged, the non-lodging parent can provide written consent through a passport office in Australia or an Australian diplomatic or consular mission overseas.
+If persons with parental responsibility are in different locations when the child's passport application is lodged, the non-lodging parent can provide written consent through a passport office, Australia Post or an Australian diplomatic or consular mission overseas.

 Each person's consent must be witnessed as per the instructions on the application form.
 The witness cannot be related to the child by birth or marriage or be in a de facto relationship with either of the child's parents or live at the same address.
 A different person may witness the signature of each person giving consent.
 The child's guarantor may witness the consent.

 If you are unable to obtain the consent of all persons with parental responsibility for your child, you can request that the child's passport application be considered under the special circumstances provisions in passports legislation.

-Child passport applications that do not include full consent take longer to process and normal turnaround times do not apply.
+Child passport applications that do not include full consent take longer to process.
+Normal turnaround times do not apply.
 Priority service cannot be provided until the application has been assessed and approved for passport issue.
 As there is no guarantee the application will be successful, it is advisable not to make firm overseas travel plans until you know whether a passport will be issued.

 If Australian court orders exist relating to your child, you must complete Form B7 (No further court orders) (pdf) and provide all original court orders with the child's passport application.

 If the child is subject to a state or territory court order that grants parental responsibility or guardianship to one parent or to a person who is not a parent, you must complete Form B10 (Child subject to a state/territory child welfare law) (pdf).
 Child welfare or protective agencies lodging child passport applications should refer to the Child Welfare or Protective Agencies: A guide for lodging child passport applications (pdf).